Hjkim118/cse15l-lab-reports/lab1.md

   }
 }
 ```
-It was working in /lecture1 directory before the command was written and after executing the code, it it stayed in /lecture1 directory.
+It was working in /lecture1 directory before the command was written and after executing the code, it stayed in /lecture1 directory.
-One of usage of cat command is for printing files, so it printed out the code written in Hello.java.
+One of usage of the cat command is for printing files, so it printed out the code written in Hello.java.
+This is not an error.